There are different types of brokerages and realtors in Calgary. Having a few insights may help you decide which brokerage and agent suits you best.

-Some brokerages in Calgary are large and have about 500 to 600 agents, while some have only a handful of agents under their wings, an some are totally on their own.
-Usually, the website tells you who is in the brokerage.
-You can also check with RECA.
+Some brokerages in Calgary are large and have about 500 to 600 agents, while some have only a handful of agents under their wings, and some are totally on their own.
+Usually, the website tells you who is part of the brokerage.
+You can also check with RECA, the Real Estate Council of Alberta.
 This site will tell you exactly which agents are in which brokerage (in Alberta).

 Brokerages and marketing

 Many brokerages have a luxury segment, which is just a buzz word

 Most brokerages in Calgary offer full services, while only a few choose the concept of being discount brokers.
 A realtor will choose a discount broker if s/he believes in the concept.
 If an agent decides to join a full-service brokerage, s/he cannot advertise as a ‘discounter’.

 Some brokerages like to focus on a specific target group.
 For example, Sotheby’s has its marketing focused on the luxury segment.
 Nevertheless, many brokerages have a luxury segment these days.
 ‘Luxury segments’ are just buzz words, a marketing term, nothing more.
 In our opinion, if you ask any agent to list a cheap ‘handyman special’, s/he will not refuse.
 For every agent, a listing is a listing.
 And every agent can successfully list, market and sell a luxury home.
 In our opinion, you don’t choose the selling agent based on his/her brokerage, but on the personality of the agent.
 As the marketing of a brokerage is not what will sell your house.